Get Started

 Filtering checks

-As your project grows, use the filter sidebar to narrow down the checks list.
-You can filter by:
+As your project grows, use the filter chips above the checks grid to narrow down the list.
+The filter bar sits next to the search box and offers three filters:

-• Date range — Filter checks created within a specific time period.
+• Date — Filter checks created within a specific time period.

-• Tags — Filter by one or more tags applied to checks.
+• Tag — Filter by one or more tags applied to checks.

-Filters can be combined.
-For example, you can view all screen recordings tagged "critical" from the past week.
+Filters can be combined with the search box.
+For example, you can view all recordings tagged "critical" from the past week.
+Use Clear All on the right side of the bar to reset every filter at once.

 Filter bar showing type, date, and tag filters